*The following is my personal health story and is not to be taken as medical advice nor to be used as any form of medical treatment for personal use.*

 How My Story Relates to My Recipes:

-The recipes on this blog are all free of added sugar, are plant-based, oil-free, dairy-free, and free of any refined grains.
-Almost all of them are also gluten-free.
-I want to inspire people to just eat more plants in creative and fun ways.
+The recipes on this blog are all free of added sugar, they are all plant-based (vegan), oil-free, and free of any refined grains.
+Almost all of them are also gluten-free and many are even grain-free.
+They are all also very easy to prepare and don’t take a lot of time in the kitchen.
+I want to inspire people to just eat more plants in creative and fun ways no matter how they choose to eat in their day to day life.
 Healthy eating doesn’t have to be boring!
-Although I do like to keep my recipes simple, because I don’t have time to stand around the kitchen all day for each meal, and I’m betting most of you don’t either.

 Thanks for joining me!
 You can also learn more me and The Soulful Spoon here, and if you have any questions or a request for a post, don’t hesitate to reach out!